How to do the Mestia to Ushguli Trek in 3 days

 From Cafe Txharpeli to Adishi it’s only downhill, taking around 1.5 hours.

-I reached Adishi just before sunset, although it was quite dark, because of the surrounding high mountains blocking the sun.
+I reached Adishi just before sunset, although it was quite dark because the sun had already hidden behind the surrounding high mountains.

 Adishi as seen from above.
 Adishi is the halfpoint between Mestia and Ushguli